sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 In order to focus on what drives the most user value, the Code Insights team is explicitly not working on any of the following unless new information surfaces:

 - Additional short-term features for engineering leadership: Code Insights successfully serves the needs of engineering leaders at many enterprises, so we're pausing development on features for the engineering leader while we focus on building features for the individual developer.
-This does not mean we are pausing support for existing features (we are not) nor that we are not marketing and still offering Code Insights as an add-on product for engineering leaders (we are).
+This does not mean we are pausing support for existing features (we are not pausing support) nor that we are not marketing and still offering Code Insights as an add-on product for engineering leaders (we are still targeting engineering leaders with the product).
 - Code Insights on single docker container deployments: Code Insights lives primarily on the unindexed search path, which is substantially more resource intensive in this context.
 Currently, the experience is unacceptably bad, so we don't support it.
 The number of customers and leads that use a single docker container deployment is both shrinking and small enough that this is not a priority.
 - Full integration with Batch changes: some customers want to visualize batch changes progress in Insights.
 While valuable, Batch changes is also new, so only a subset of customers will get value immediately and we've chosen to delay this work and focus on features that benefit all developers first.
 - Integration with Precise Code Intelligence: though making insights for symbols is useful, the feature maturity of cross-repo code intel and the complexity involved is not yet worth the time cost for us to develop first.